Asylum Procedures for Minor Children

 Asylum officers conduct child appropriate interviews taking into account age, stage of language development, background, and level of sophistication.

-For cases involving a minor applicant, asylum officers ask questions about:
+For cases involving a child applicant, asylum officers ask questions about:

 - If you have a guardian or parent